-All TCSOS programs were fully reopened for the 2021/22 school year.
-To ensure equity and access for all students, TCSOS became a 1:1 program for technology and Chromebooks or iPads in 2020/21, and in 2021/22 devices were available for all students in each classroom, and provided to students on independent study if needed.
+To ensure equity and access for all students, TCSOS became a 1:1 program for technology and Chromebooks or iPads in 2020/21, and in 2021/22 and 2022/23, devices were available for all students in each classroom, and provided to students on independent study if needed.
 Hotspots were also provided to families who indicated a lack of adequate internet service.
 All students have access to standards aligned curriculum in both in-person and independent study instruction.

 One major area of success is the reduction of suspensions in the Tuolumne Learning Center program.
-For TLC, the 2019 Dashboard Indicator for Suspension was "Orange."
 A major focus was providing professional development to staff in Positive Behavior Intervention Support (PBIS), Tiers I and II, and implementing the practices of PBIS school-wide, as well as proactively utilizing alternative means to suspension.
 The suspension rate for TLC has declined for three of the past four years; in 2019/20, the rate was significantly lower due to the COVID related school closure beginning in March, 2020.
 In 2021/22, there were 0 suspensions at TLC, which is a major improvement from the prior year.
+On the 2022 Dashboard, TLC had a "Very Low" status for the Suspension Indicator.
+Local data from our student information system shows that the number increased in the 2022/23 school year.